Questions about Chinese Medicine

 Yes.
-Acupuncture and Chinese medicine can help support you through the IVF cycle by managing stress, any side effects of IVF treatment and optimising your health.
+Acupuncture can help support you through the IVF cycle by managing stress and supporting you through the process using a Chinese medicine framework of treatment.

 What is cosmetic acupuncture?

-Cosmetic Acupuncture is a form of acupuncture specifically focused on renewing your complexion.
-Tiny needles are used to stimulate blood flow to reduce the appearance of fine lines, wrinkles, puffiness and uneven skin tone.
-Acupuncture points are also used elsewhere on the body to balance ones health and wellbring which inevitably reflects on our skin.
+Cosmetic Acupuncture is a form of acupuncture specifically focused on your face.
+Tiny needles are used to stimulate Qi and blood to the face.
+Acupuncture points are also used elsewhere on the body to harmonise any imbalances.

-Cosmetic acupuncure may also include facial guasha or gentle cupping so we advise you don’t wear makeup to your session.
+Cosmetic acupuncture may also include facial guasha or gentle cupping so we advise you don’t wear makeup to your session.
 That said if you are on your way to work or an outing this portion of the treatment can be skipped.
-A holistic overview of your health will be included in you consultation and lifestyle advice will increase the effectiveness of your treatments.
+A Chinese medicine assessment of your health will be included in you consultation and lifestyle advice will increase the effectiveness of your treatments.

-Following your initial consultation we recommend 5-10 weekly treatments to see the full benefits*.
+Following your initial consultation we recommend 5-10 weekly treatments*.